 Condition Definition Operating temperature The thermal stabilization unit has to be set to a temperature of 23 °C for normal operation.
-Maximum operating pressure 3 bar Coolant Use 66% distilled water and 34% ethylene glycol.
+Maximum operating pressure 3 bar Coolant Use $\sim$ 2/3 distilled water and $\sim$ 1/3 ethylene glycol with 2-5% corrosion inhibitor (free of borates, phosphates, nitrites, amines and silicates).
 Danger #2 Ethylene glycol can be seriously harmful to your health or fatal if handled incorrectly.
-Consider the packaging and safety instructions provided by your local supplier.
+Consider the packaging and safety instruc- tions provided by your local supplier.